 Like most things in the dog rearing world, everything is debatable, and every product has strong supporters and strong haters.
-The real vs synthetic grass conundrum completely depends on your preferences to a degree, but here are some factors to consider.
+The real vs synthetic grass conundrum completely depends on your preferences to a degree, but our panel of independent experts also have some valuable advice to share.
+Here are some factors to consider.

 Synthetic grass toilets

 Synthetic grass toilets have been around for quite some time; longer than real grass pads.
-They were invented to somewhat trick your dog into thinking they are peeing on real-life grass, which is an entirely natural instinct for them.
+They were invented to somewhat trick your dog into thinking they are peeing on real-life grass suited for dogs, which is an entirely natural instinct for them.

 The first thing to note is that some dogs are not as easily fooled as others.
-You may find slightly higher success rates with synthetic grass potty pads than regular pee pads.
-But some dogs are more discerning that you think.
+For the dogs in my home, I have found slightly higher success rates with synthetic grass potty pads than regular pee pads.
+But some dogs are more discerning than you think.

-That said, it is slightly more aesthetically pleasing than the traditional pee pad so that is a bonus.
+That said, it is slightly more aesthetically pleasing having a grass pad in your place than the traditional pee pad, so I quickly found that that is a bonus.

 Now let’s talk about smell.
 The smell retention of each product varies widely.
 Real grass is said to be practically odourless, while synthetic grass pads may need regular washing to keep smelling fresh.

 The major benefit of synthetic grass pads is the price.
 They are generally far cheaper than real grass toilets.
 They are also more readily reusable as they need a rinse with soap and water to get clean.
 Real grass, however, needs replacing every so often.